Workers’ Compensation Insurance in Indiana

 Workers' compensation benefits can include:

-• Medical care (emergency room, hospitalization, prescriptions, physical rehabilitation, etc.)
+• Medical care (emergency room, hospitalization, prescriptions, rehabilitation, etc.)

 • Vocational rehabilitation